Water Damage and Home Insurance: What's Covered and What's Not

 Does homeowners insurance cover water damage from a burst pipe?

 Yes, in most cases.
 A burst pipe is considered a sudden and accidental event, which is exactly what standard home insurance is designed to cover.
 Your policy will typically pay for structural repairs, damaged personal property, and additional living expenses if your home becomes temporarily uninhabitable.
-Keep in mind that the cost to repair or replace the pipe itself may not be covered — just the resulting water damage.
+Keep in mind that the cost to repair or replace the pipe itself may not be covered, only the resulting water damage.

 Is flood damage covered under a standard homeowners policy?

 No. Flood damage is one of the most well-known exclusions in standard homeowners insurance, yet it remains one of the most common misconceptions.
 Rising water from rivers, storm surge, heavy rainfall, and overland flooding are all excluded.
-To be covered for flood-related damage, you need a separate flood insurance policy through the NFIP or a private insurer.
+To be covered for flood-related damage, you need a separate flood insurance policy through the NFIP or a private insurer, with typical 2026 premiums ranging from $250 to $1,500 per year.

 What is a water backup endorsement and do I need it?

-A water backup endorsement is an optional add-on to your homeowners policy that covers damage from sewer or drain backups and sump pump failures — events excluded from standard coverage.
-It typically costs $30 to $250 per year depending on your coverage limit, making it one of the most affordable protections available.
+A water backup endorsement is an optional add-on to your homeowners policy that covers damage from sewer or drain backups and sump pump failures, events excluded from standard coverage.
+It typically costs $30 to $250 per year depending on your coverage limit, making it one of the most affordable protections available in 2026.
 If your home has a basement, a sump pump, or older plumbing, this endorsement is strongly worth considering.

 How do I know if my water damage claim will be approved or denied?

 The key question is whether the damage was sudden and accidental or gradual and preventable.
-Insurers look for evidence of the timeline — fresh water damage is treated differently from damage showing signs of long-term moisture, rot, or mold.
+Insurers look for evidence of the timeline, since fresh water damage is treated differently from damage showing signs of long-term moisture, rot, or mold.
 Acting quickly, documenting thoroughly, and having a plumber confirm the sudden nature of the failure all strengthen your claim.
-Review your policy's exclusion language and consult your agent if you're uncertain before filing.
-You can also learn more about the home insurance claims process to know what to expect.
+You can also review our guide on common home insurance exclusions to know what to expect before filing.

 Does homeowners insurance cover gradual water damage like a slow leak?